WillSams/jstout-programming/README.md

 sudo apt install cc65 build-essential
 ```

 Each demo will have to be compiled individually.
 Just execute `make` within the directory of the demo's corresponding make file.
+Alternatively for debugging, the Linux version of [FCEUX][8] can be used as well.
+If on Debian, download the version from their website instead of using the very old version provided by your package manager.

 ## Editing